-Neither I am an atheist nor a core religious person.
-I prefer greeting deity from outside of the spiritual residence (in simple words, Temple) it resides in.
-Sometimes, I wonder why I have this strong urge to visit ancient and historical temples and monuments all the time.
-I think the most possible answer could be my ever growing curiosity for chronological carvings on the walls of these monuments.
+Sometimes, I wonder why I have this strong urge to visit ancient and historical temples and monuments all the time because neither am I an atheist nor a core religious person.
+I prefer greeting deity’s from outside of the spiritual residence (in simple words, Temple).
+I think the most reasonable answer could be my ever growing curiosity for chronological carvings on the walls of these monuments.
 Bhuleshwar temple in Malshiras taluka of Pune district is one such mythological wonder that was drawing my attention for a long time.

-On one sunny day, I along with my friends headed towards this temple.
+On a sunny day, along with my friends, I headed towards this temple.
 It is situated around 60 kms south-west of Pune, near Yewat.
 After turning left on Solapur highway we came across the narrow rocky road patch followed by a mountain range with pretty sharp turns.
 Now from this hill, dome of the temple was easily visible.
 About 20 minutes of further journey took us to our destination.
 The weather was just pleasant unlike usual May noon.
 Bhuleshwar temple is basically situated inside the fort ‘MangaIgad’ alias ‘Daulatmangal’.
-It was built by ‘Yadavas’.
+It was built by the ‘Yadavas’.

-After drumming the bell, we stalled towards the temple from main entrance.
-Here the art on the porch though little ruined has not lost its charm yet.
+After drumming the bell, we stalled towards the temple through the main entrance.
+Here the art on the porch though little remains and is ruined has not lost its charm.

-A wooden door showing two ways to go up towards temple.
+A wooden door shows two ways to go up towards the temple.
 We choose the one on left.
 As we reached to the temple we came across a bull statue, commonly known as ‘Nandi’ in Sanskrit.
 ‘Nandi’ is a guardian-deity outside the Kailas, also serves as mount to lord Shiva.
-Traditionally its head is always towards sanctum sanctorum of the temple but in Bhuleshwar it was facing towards right.
+Traditionally its head is always towards the sanctum sanctorum of the temple but in Bhuleshwar it was facing towards the right.
 Out of curiosity, we tried to find out what is ‘Nandi’ facing at?
-We saw a turtle like rock sculpture, not sure what it indicates.
+We noticed it was facing towards a turtle like rock sculpture.
+Not sure what that indicates.

 It was very exciting to get a skyward look from inside of the temple.
 Two things worth mentioning were the designed walls and huge window like openings in the wall, when you see outside of these walls you can totally understand the strategy behind it.
 Each window is wide enough for a person to sit or even sleep.
 Probably for the soldiers to rest, while guarding the mighty fort.

-After watching all the wall carvings and sculptures inside the temple we came out of the temple through main entrance.
-I observed the idol of lord Ganesh in female attire viz.
+After watching all the wall carvings and sculptures inside the temple we came out of the temple through the main entrance.
+I observed that the idol of lord Ganesh in female attire viz.
 Ganeshwari or Lambodari or Ganeshyani.
-It is on left pillar, facing towards temple.
-This must be probably the only place where Ganesha is shown in female form.
+It is on the left pillar, facing towards the temple.

-Temple walls were not carved at all from outside.
+The Temple walls were not carved at all from the outside.
 There are two structures apart from the main temple.
-One is like a shade where you can sit and relax and other one is a small temple.
+One is like a shade where you can sit and relax and other one is a small temple in itself.
 The big gulmohar tree outside the temple was a spectacular view to the eyes.
-It is my favourite tree.
-We took a little halt to gasp in all the beauty of the place.
+It is one of my favorite trees.
+We took a little halt under the tree to gasp in all the beauty of the place.